OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/OR/OneRoster_README.md

 - Send an execution notice to designated admins via email.

 This document provides a summary of the solution setup and operational info for OneRoster.
+Note: Creating a SDS flow is a prerequisite.

 # Solution Summary